- Upscale look and feel

 Few new SUVs do what the 2019 Grand Cherokee can do—even fewer do it as comfortably.

-The 2019 Jeep Grand Cherokee aces our comfort score: excellent front and rear seats, excellent space for cargo, excellent fit and finish in top trims, and another point for, well, excellence.
-It gets a 10.
+The 2019 Jeep Grand Cherokee does well when it comes to comfort: excellent front and rear seats, excellent space for cargo, and excellent fit and finish in top trims.
+It gets a 9 out of 10.
 (Read more about how we rate cars.)

 Jeep uses the same 114.8-inch wheelbase for the Grand Cherokee that Dodge uses for the Durango but just packs seats for five.
 That means the Grand Cherokee gets better spread out space in the rear and wide-swinging doors that open as far as 78 degrees—a boon to parents using the Grand Cherokee as a family hauler.